 to organize hunger Strike cum dharna on 5th of March in front of Chief Minister’s

-bungalow seeking cancellation of interview number PHQ/PER-
+bungalow seeking cancellation of interview number PHQ/PER-35/2009 being currently

-They are seeking immediate appointment of all the candidates on compassionate ground in place of their deceased husbands and fathers who lost life while serving the state.
+in place of their deceased husbands and fathers who lost life while serving the state.

 Being local leader of Seba, I had welcomed AAPSU team with open arm when they visited